-As Chair and President of the Anschutz Family Foundation, Sue’s dedication to the nonprofit and philanthropic sector is evidenced through not only the financial commitments of the foundation, but also her vision and willingness to take risks.
-Her devotion to rural Colorado stems from her rural roots, having grown up in a small town in Central Kansas.
-She led the Foundation’s efforts in establishing Colorado Rural Philanthropy Days, now in its 29th year, connecting Front Range funders and rural nonprofit partners in rural sites biannually.
-Sue serves on the boards of the Colorado Cattleman’s Agricultural Land Trust, Denver Police Foundation, Jane Goodall Institute, Lewa Wildlife Conservancy of Kenya (USA), and the Crow Canyon Archeological Center.
+As Chair and President of the Anschutz Family Foundation, Sue’s dedication to the nonprofit and philanthropic sector is evidenced through not only the financial commitments of the Foundation, but also her vision and willingness to take risks.
+Her devotion to rural Colorado stems from her rural roots, having grown up in a small town in central Kansas.
+She led the Foundation’s efforts in establishing Colorado Rural Philanthropy Days, connecting Front Range funders and rural nonprofit partners in rural sites biannually.
+Sue has served or is currently serving on the boards of the Crow Canyon Archeological Center, Denver Police Foundation, Jane Goodall Institute, and the Lewa Wildlife Conservancy of Kenya (USA).
+She is also an Emeritus Director for the Colorado Cattlemen’s Agricultural Land Trust.
 She is interested in wildlife habitat and animal welfare, land preservation and international issues.
 When she is not participating in the Foundation’s activities, or those of her boards, Sue is attending to ranch matters, or is involved in some of her activities in Africa.

 Abel Wurmnest, Executive Director

-Since 2011, Abel has been traversing the state in search of nonprofits and fellow philanthropists to strengthen communities and philanthropy in Colorado.
-He began his tenure at the Foundation as a Program Officer, and took over the reigns as Executive Director in May 2017.
-Abel works with grantseekers and grantees to understand and champion their work, in addition to providing leadership in many of the Foundation’s initiatives, including Rural Philanthropy Days.
-In his previous life, he worked with the Colorado Association of Funders, completed a master’s degree in post-secondary educational leadership from San Diego State University and a bachelor’s in agricultural education from the University of Illinois.
-When he’s not working, Abel can be found enjoying everything Colorado has to offer or spending time with his nieces and nephews.
+Since joining the Foundation in 2011, Abel has been traversing the state in search of nonprofits and fellow philanthropists to strengthen communities and philanthropy in Colorado.
+As Executive Director, Abel works with grantseekers and grantees to understand and champion their work, in addition to providing leadership in many of the Foundation’s initiatives and strategic priorities.
+Abel completed a master’s degree in post-secondary educational leadership from San Diego State University and a bachelor’s in agricultural education from the University of Illinois.
+In 2019, he was honored as one of the Denver Business Journal’s 40 Under 40 award recipients.
+When he’s not working, Abel can be found volunteering on several nonprofit and special district boards, enjoying everything Colorado has to offer, or spending time with his nieces and nephews.